ADVERTISEMENT

 Seeing an online collection of snapshots meant for amusement and chuckles is always a treat.
 One such example is the Hard Images Instagram page.

 With 2.1 million followers as of this posting, the account features pictures that "go hard."
-For those who don't know, it's a slang term for a photo that looks cool and interesting enough to evoke an emotion.
+For those who don't know, "go hard" is a slang term for a photo that looks cool and interesting or even weird enough to evoke an emotion.

 Of course, that definition varies from person to person, so scroll away, and you be the judge.